Borderline Mothers: Borderline Personality Disorder's Effects On Children

 Borderline personality disorder is a mental health condition that causes emotional instability and behavioral challenges and affects approximately 1.6% of US adults.
 BPD can skew one's self-image and sense of authentic self, which can cause disproportionate emotions and impulsive behavioral patterns.

 If you have a mother with a personality disorder, knowing the many aspects of life BPD can impact may be helpful.
-You may perceive that your mother takes her emotions out on you or that minor conflicts turns into her losing control of her own emotions.
-As a child, you could take this behavior personally, incorrectly thinking that you are a bad child, or you could form beliefs about your self-worth due to how your parent treats you.
+You may perceive that your mother takes her emotions out on you or that minor conflicts turns into your mother losing control of her own emotions.
+As a child, you could take this behavior personally, incorrectly thinking that you are a bad child, or you could form beliefs about your self-worth due to how your mother treats you.
 Child outcomes for individuals living with a parent with BPD may include having a poor relationship with the parent, harm avoidance, and a higher risk of developing mental health conditions later in life.

 Because borderline personality disorder can be isolating, seeking professional treatment is often critical.
 Despite the disorder's complexity and the fact that there is no cure, it is highly treatable, and individuals can learn to manage the symptoms.